Jonorusc/to-do-list/README.md

 # To-do list code challenge

 ## update
-refactored version and solved the bugs of arrays manipulation, objects
+refactored version and solved the bugs of arrays manipulation and objects

 Double Click on a task to open more informations.